 It may be reasonable for the job applicant to be allowed to give written answers to the interviewers’ list of pre-set interview questions (and possibly other questions), rather than having to answer orally.

-Particular points while Coronavirus (Covid-19) restrictions last are:
+Particular points while Coronavirus (Covid-19) restrictions lasted were:

 - It may be reasonable to give the written answers remotely rather than going to the employer’s premises.